mchoudary/grizzly/readme.txt

 acquired from our four evaluation boards (Alpha, Beta, Gamma, Delta) on the Atmel XMEGA A3U microcontroller, by using a Tektronix TDS 7054 oscilloscope using the full bandwidth (500MHz) and batteries via a voltage regulator 3.3 V as power supply.

-There are five datasets available: four corresponding to each device (alpha, beta, gamma, delta) and a second dataset on device Beta, which corresponds to a different acquisition campaign to observe similarities and differences between attacks on different devices and attacks on different acquisition campaigns on the same device (see papers for details).
+For the Grizzly experiments (8-bit attacks), there are five datasets available: four corresponding to each device (alpha, beta, gamma, delta) and a second dataset on device Beta, which corresponds to a different acquisition campaign to observe similarities and differences between attacks on different devices and attacks on different acquisition campaigns on the same device (see papers for details).

-The full acquisition settings for all campaigns/devices are:
+The full acquisition settings for all these campaigns/devices are:
 Power supply from batteries via voltage regulator at 3.3V, 1MHz sine clk (3 Vpp,1.5 V DC offset, 50 Ohm load, sine), 10 Ohm resistor, active probe.
 Bandwidth 500MHz,250MS/s,4ns/point,1us/div, 2500 pt/frame,SAMPLE mode with Fastframe, 10mV/div vertical resolution, DC coupling.

-The experiments (which we called E2) are as follows:
+These experiments (which we called E2) are as follows:
 Loading bytes into registers r8:r15.
 All bytes are 0 except for the second byte that gets loaded into r9, which is changed between 0 and 255.
 The experiment is as follows: